Looking for the perfect 3 week Sri Lanka itinerary? Planning your trip and not sure where to go and what to see? You’ve come to the right place!

 Where to stay in Arugam Bay

 Luxury: Located in Whisky Point and close to Elephant Rock lies Babar Point Resort.
-It’s an amazing place to stay if you’re wanting to escape the hustle and bustle and enjoy the quieter side of Arugam Bay.
+It’s an amazing place to stay if you want to escape the hustle and bustle and enjoy the quieter side of Arugam Bay.

 Budget: Bay Dreams Beach Home is a beautiful, rustic property that is just a stone’s throw away from the beach.
 It’s extremely affordable and comes with a delicious breakfast too.